 The family connections with Edinburgh and the Borders run deep as the well known Usher Hall was gifted by Julie’s family to the city of Edinburgh as her 5th great uncle was a lover of the arts.
 John Usher also helped establish the John Usher Institute of Public Health at the University of Edinburgh.

 Rule Gin takes its name from the River Rule that runs through the family’s former estates in the Borders.
-Sadly, through a series of unfortunate events, the family lost everything and their history was nearly rewritten, which is the reason Julie and husband Colin McLean established Bloodline Spirits, as a nod to their ancestors.
+Sadly, through a series of unfortunate events, the family lost everything and their history was nearly rewritten, which is the reason the McLean family established Bloodline Spirits, as a nod to their ancestors.

 Key Botanical(s): Cloudberry, Pomelo Peel

 Strength: 42% vol